 While there are exceptions, fiber internet tends to offer the best performance, followed by cable, then DSL.
 Fixed wireless internet uses cellular technology to deliver internet to buildings.
 Performance varies substantially between locations and providers.

 Historically, satellite internet has had lackluster performance and high latency.
 Next-generation satellite internet from providers like Starlink and Project Kuiper will bring big changes.
 These providers will use constellations of thousands of satellites that are closer to earth than satellites used by old-school satellite internet providers.
-I expect Starlink service will be available in nearly all of the United States soon, but I don't have up-to-date information about availability in Bowling Green.
+An early version of Starlink is being offered in parts of the US.
+Check Starlink's website for up-to-date information on availability in Bowling Green.

 Availability estimates indicate the percent of residents in Bowling Green eligible for each service.
 The estimates are rough and sometimes inaccurate.

 Getting The Best Deal On Internet

 Internet providers often charge a customer $10-$15 per month to rent a modem and router.
 However, most companies allow customers to bring their own equipment and skip the rental fees.
 For those who are slightly tech savvy and plan to keep service for a year or more, I recommend saving money by buying your own modem and router.

 Coverage Critic combines download and upload speeds to determine the fastest internet option in Bowling Green.
 While this approach is simple, it's not perfect.
 Depending on your situation, you may prefer additional upload speed over additional download speed (or vice versa).
 In Bowling Green, Xfinity leads in both download and upload speeds.

 Maybe.
 Speed is often overrated.
 Beyond a threshold of roughly 50Mbps, most people won't notice tangible benefits as speeds increase.
 Consumers who regularly download video games and other large files are exceptions.